 Look and Feel and Build Quality

 The new Pulsar moves to an aggressive naked styling and overall will remind you a lot of the smaller P135LS.
 The rear tail lamps are the only distinctive design element carried forward from the previous generation, although they too receive some design changes.
 At first sight the Pulsar 200NS might look small, but the seat height is actually quite tall and people below 5’7 will find it a bit tough to keep both their feet on the ground firmly.
 The bike is very compact and everything is tightly packed.
 A disadvantage though is that the carburettor is not easily accessible and you need to remove the tank to get access to it.
 Speaking of the tank, it is a non metallic one, so your magnetic tag bags are a no go on this.
 The handle locks only on one side, the left which we think would a pain in certain situations as ultimately you would end up in a tight parking spot.
 The headlights reminded us of a praying mantis, it has a strong look especially with the pilot lamps on.
 The petal discs looks good and add to the complete style quotient of the bike.
 The dash of colour on the front mudguard is actually sticker and not paint and on some bikes we already saw a bit of peeling.
 When we first saw the single sided mud guard we looked at it with a raised eyebrow, and expected it shake around a lot and be more form than function.
 But after some riding around it turns out it is stable, although there was some spray from the rear wheel on to the pillion seat.
+This means it surely does not need accessories that require you to visit Cheap Motorcycle Shipping.

 For the first time in a Pulsar the handle bar grips are of the softer type.
 The seat cover is also soft and has very good grip, it keeps you in your place while braking at the same time allows you to shifts weight easily during some aggressive riding.
 The rear foot pegs is one place where Bajaj seems to have compromised a bit, its a full metal one, nothing bad about that, but it is not firm and sink when you apply weight on it.
 For a detailed look at the bike in pictures check out the parts gallery here and some cool wallpapers here.